F2Wang/ObjectDatasetTools/README.md

 ### 1. Preparation

-**Color** print the pdf with the correctly sized aruco markers in the arucomarkers folder.
-Affix the markers surrounding the object of interest, as shown in the picture.
+**Color** print the pdf with the correctly sized aruco markers (with ID 1-13) in the arucomarkers folder.
+Affix the markers surrounding the object of interest, as shown in the picture, make sure that you don't have markers with dulplicate IDS .

 ![BackFlow](doc/setup.png)

 ### 2. Record an object sequence

-#### Option 1: Record with a realsense camera
+#### Option 1: Record with a realsense camera (SR300 perfered)

 The script is provided to record an object video sequence using a compatible realsense camera.
 Use record.py for legacy models and record2.py for librealsense SDK 2.0: